 This activity can be a bit more complicated and requires more technology which always opens opportunities for mistakes and learning moments!

-This can be a group or individual activity depending on access to computers and funding.
+This can be a group or individual activity, depending on access to computers and funding.

 The easiest option is to run the workshop as a moderator.
 Have the youth send you some of their favorite photographs or take photographs as a group during the beginning of the workshop.

-Do: Be creative, and select or create photographs that have strong contrasting patterns and shapes.
+Do: Be creative and select or create photographs that have strong, contrasting patterns and shapes.

-Using a variety of digital programs convert digital photographs to black and white and invert into a negative.
+Using a variety of digital programs, convert digital photographs to black and white and invert into a negative.

-Connect to the printer, load printer with transparencies and print each digital photo negative individually.
+Connect to the printer, load printer with transparencies, and print each digital photo negative individually.

 Reflect: What are some interesting qualities of a negative?